Request Access from a Source Owner Using Auth Links

 Notes

-1. Log out of all Google accounts in your browser other than the Google account you want to connect.
+1. If applicable, log out of any other accounts in your browser for the relevant platform other than the account you want to connect.
 This prevents authentication conflicts with multiple signed-in accounts.

-3. Sign in to your Google account when prompted, using the account that has access to the data the hub user needs (e.g., your Google Ads account, GA4 property, or Google Business Profile).
+3. Sign in to your account when prompted, using the account that has access to the data the hub user needs.

 4. Review the permissions that Power My Analytics is requesting.
-(These permissions are required for PMA's connector to read data from your account.
-Power My Analytics will never edit, create, or delete anything in your Google account.)
+These permissions are required for PMA's connector to read data from your account.
+Power My Analytics will never edit, create, or delete anything in your account.

 5. Grant the requested permissions by clicking Allow or Continue when prompted.